markjaquith/markdown-on-save/readme.txt

 Just deactivate it.
 The Markdown version is stored separately, so without the plugin, you'll just revert to editing the HTML version.

 == Changelog ==
+= 1.2 =
+* Keep track of which revisions were Markdown and which were not
+* Restore old revisions properly, including Markdown status
+* Fix a slashing bug that would prevent link titles from parsing
+* Fix a bug related to autosave

 = 1.1.5 =
 * Fix a `stripslashes()` error